lb3361/gigatron-lb/extension-retro/README.md

 Booting from the SD requires the DevRom because of a one byte error in ROMv5a.
 Note that this is a very experimental code.
 It only works with a FAT32 formatted SDCard and only boots the program named `SYSTEM.GT1` found in the first partition.
 I was able to boot short program such as Blinky or Hello World by renaming them `SYSTEM.GT1`.
 Something seems broken for longer programs.

+Update: The DevRom now contains an updated CardBoot program (https://github.com/lb3361/gigatron-os/tree/master/cardboot) that can boot a convenient SDCard browser (https://github.com/lb3361/gigatron-os/tree/master/cardboot).
+In short, a SDCard connected to the SPI ports is not only usable but also useful.

 ## 3 - Programming with the expansion board

 Like Marcel's board, this board adds a new native instruction `ctrl` to the Gigatron that smartly repurposes nonsensical opcodes that try to simultaneously read and write the RAM.
 This instruction is supported by the assembler and can be found in a couple places in the ROM.
 Its arguments are similar to the arguments of a store instruction, but without the brackets as the address bus is used to carry the argument instead of a memory address.